cs207-group-11/cs207-FinalProject/Feature/README.md

 ## Installation Guide

-This is documentation contains some installation guidance in running our feature - Newton's Fractal.
+This documentation contains some installation guidance in running our feature - Newton's Fractal.

 Assuming that you have a new environment in Python 3 created by: